Gamma has established processes to consider the interests of all of its stakeholders systematically which are set out in detail below.

 |Employees||1,192 (68%)||553 (32%)||1,745|

-Gamma has a Whistleblowing Policy and reporting system via an independent third party available to all employees, workers, suppliers, customers and other relevant third parties.
+Gamma has a Whistleblowing Policy and reporting system via an independent third party available to all employees, workers, and other relevant third parties.

-To ensure concerns are treated objectively, wrongdoing reports initially are sent directly from a third-party provider to Gamma’s Whistleblowing Officers who are Independent Non-Executives on the Board.
-After an initial assessment, the report will either be delegated to a panel which is made up of representatives of Gamma’s Senior Leadership Team or the Whistleblowing Officers may choose to deal with it independently, including obtaining external advice.
+To ensure concerns are treated objectively, wrongdoing reports initially are sent directly from the third-party provider to Gamma’s Whistleblowing Officers who are Independent Non-Executives on the Board.
+After an initial assessment, the report will either be delegated to a panel which is made up of representatives of Gamma’s Executive Committee or the Whistleblowing Officers may choose to deal with it independently, including obtaining external advice.
 Gamma has trained appropriate level employees to manage the investigation process.
-Reports of wrongdoing concerns are reported to the Board on a regular basis.
+Whistleblowing incidents are reported to the Board on a regular basis.

-The Gamma induction programme explains the Whistleblowing approach to all new starters and Gamma remains committed to providing awareness and training to existing staff.
+The Gamma onboarding programme explains the Whistleblowing approach to all new starters and Gamma remains committed to providing awareness and training to existing staff.

-As part of the 2021 social plan within Gamma’s ESG strategy, the Company is committed to supporting the communities in which it is based and enhancing its charitable giving plan.
+As part of its 2022 social plan, Gamma is committed to supporting the communities in which it is based and enhancing its charitable giving plan.

 Supporting the UN Sustainable Development Goal 8: Decent work and economic growth, Gamma’s technology teams have continued to provide remote Hi-Tech Horizons sessions through an initiative run by the Education Business Partnership.
 The initiative aims to engage and inspire the future workforce, raising awareness of the hi-tech sector and the opportunities available.

-Working in the communities in which the Company operate, Gammas ‘Direct’ customer business unit has worked with local authorities in the Manchester and Portsmouth areas to support their efforts in tackling digital poverty, address emerging skills gaps and prepare young people for the world of work in addition to providing employment in the area.
+Working in the communities in which the Company operates, Gamma’s “Direct” customer business unit has worked with local authorities in the Manchester and Portsmouth areas to support their efforts in tackling digital poverty, address emerging skills gaps and prepare young people for the world of work in addition to providing employment in the area.

-Gamma is committed to maintaining these relationships as well as building new ones during 2022 and the Company will endeavour to contribute to the UN Sustainable Development Goal 10: Reduced Inequalities through the extension of initiatives.
+Gamma is committed to maintaining these relationships as well as building new ones during 2023 and the Company will endeavour to contribute to the UN Sustainable Development Goal 10: Reduced Inequalities, through the extension of initiatives.
+This includes Gamma’s commitment to supporting and reducing inequality in the community.
+Gamma has committed to creating new job opportunities, including hiring apprentices and creating new job opportunities in 2023.

 Gamma has always encouraged charitable initiatives, and often a worthy cause will find people’s time just as valuable as any financial donation.
-Employees can contribute one day a year to help support their chosen charity or community support project and Gamma has continued to provide match funding across a range of charitable events that its staff has completed during 2021.
+Employees can contribute one day a year to help support their chosen charity or community support project and Gamma has continued to provide match funding across a range of charitable events that its staff has completed during 2022.
 A Charity Forum exists to support its employees to raise funds as well as use their charity day.
+Most notably in 2022, the Charity Forum organised the Gamma Anniversary Adventures, celebrating the Company’s 20th Anniversary, cycling between all the Gamma offices in the UK, and linking all its European offices with virtual mileage, raising funds for the employee-chosen charity, UNICEF.